Home » Homeschooling » Homeschool Curriculum » 10 Reasons to Keep or Change Your Homeschool Curriculum

 2. Does your student dislike it?

-Is the product is working–the student is learning/progressing, then he might dislike the subject.
+Is the product is working–the student is learning and progressing, then he might dislike the subject.

 • A different product probably won’t solve this problem.